bmangelsen/gradebook/README.md

 # **Gradebook**

-We are building an application to track student grades, using authorization to allow for different edit and view rights for teachers, students, and parents.
+This application tracks student grades, using authorization to allow for different edit and view rights for teachers, students, and parents.